nathanawmk/AI-Enabled-SC/README.md

 Ethereum is a transaction-based state machine.
 A valid state transition is one which comes about through a transaction.
 Formally:
 (1) σt+1 ≡ Υ(σt, T)

+We explore how this state transition process can be AI-Enabled.

 Before one can explore how smart contracts be AI-enabled, one needs to first take a look at an ethereum-based smart contract written in solidity (https://www.ethereum.org/greeter):

 contract mortal {